githe14/EK-dataviz-portfolio-CMU/final-project-part-three.md

 First, reflected the outien

 Then, I decided to use Google Colab, and write Python to create the visualizations on final presentation.
 There are two reasons behind this.
 First, the theme of my shorthand is .
 I actively use.
 The downside of this is that there is more limitations for the readers to play with the visualizations, since my data visualizations will be images I generate with Python codes, rather than offering interative tools that Tableau has.
 Yet, I beleive this worked better for my Shorthand final presentation.

+Since completing the wireframes and user research in Part II, my primary focus shifted from **structuring** the narrative to **refining the visual execution**.

+In Part II, I established the narrative arc (The Hook $\rightarrow$ The Context $\rightarrow$ The Data).
+However, my initial sketches were static and visually disconnected.
+For the final deliverables, I completely overhauled the visual identity of the project.
+I moved away from the generic white-background charts and utilized Python to generate custom visualizations that adhere to a strict "Dark Mode" aesthetic (Background: `#121212`, Accent: `#1DB954`).
+This was done to mimic the user interface of Spotify, creating an immersive experience where the data feels native to the platform being discussed.

+Additionally, I refined the **financial explanation** based on feedback.
+In Part II, I planned to explain complex "Pro-Rata" mathematical models.
+However, realizing this might bore the general reader, I simplified the text to focus strictly on the **"30-Second Rule."** I realized that the specific mechanics of the pool were less important than the *consequence* of the rule: the financial penalty for a "skip."

 Text here!